Why International Studies?

 We believe that to understand our globalized world requires tools from many different academic disciplines — not just a focus on one traditional major field of study.
 Our majors learn to appreciate different cultures from courses in Anthropology and Modern Languages, to apply Economics via a 3-course sequence, to consider international politics from both a theoretical and historical perspective, and to speak at least one foreign language.
 The program also includes elective courses in disciplines such as Art, Music, Philosophy, and Business Management.

 “When you go abroad, you learn about the world from a different perspective,” says Brittany Borden ’08, who graduated with a degree in International Studies after studying abroad in Tanzania, London, and the Middle East.

-Students learn valuable information from their ‘IS’ courses, but because the best way to gain an appreciation for other countries and cultures is to experience them first-hand, international studies majors are required to spend at least one semester at one of WAC’s 35 study abroad or tuition exchange programs.
+Students learn valuable information from their ‘IS’ courses, but because the best way to gain an appreciation for other countries and cultures is to experience them first-hand, international studies majors are required to spend at least one semester at one of WAC’s 30 study abroad partners.

 3. Hands-on Learning Experiences

 International Studies majors not only visit the places they read about via study abroad, but also gain practical experience with programs such as the Model United Nations, student conferences with national and international leaders, and for-credit structured internship programs at the Washington Center in Washington, DC and Hansard Program in London, UK.
 Check out our ‘experiential learning’ opportunities here.